Phone :

 A delegation including IND HEMP, Bear Fiber, and Montana clothing brand Smith and Rogue traveled to Vietnam in February 2025 to attend the VIATT textile show.
 This trip was supported by NIHC (National Industrial Hemp Council) through USDA FAS funding.

-Following the VIATT show, the IND HEMP team traveled across Vietnam, with Mr. Tang visiting multiple facilities that do fiber degumming and spinning.
+Following the VIATT show, the IND HEMP team traveled across Vietnam, with Mr. Thanh visiting multiple facilities that do fiber degumming and spinning.
 Visiting the mills and meeting their owners across Vietnam provided the affirmation that Vietnam and Summit International were the right partners for IND HEMP in Vietnam.
 In the short time since receiving the first shipment, Thien Phuoc was able to process the fiber and present the initial yarn and fabric at VIATT, made in Vietnam, with this US fiber.

 An official MOU signing ceremony was held within Vietnam with IND HEMP, Summit International Trading, and Ramie natural fiber processor Ms. Thuy, highlighting the agreed commitment across the supply chain to bring hemp fiber and hemp fiber textiles to the world.
 IND HEMP grows the crops and performs first touch processing-‘decortication’ in Montana to turn the harvested hemp straw into bales of clean hemp bast fiber.
 Summit International coordinates the import of these fibers into Vietnam, and coordinates with and supplies mills in the country.
 Thien Phuoc is a processor of natural fibers from degumming through to finished garments.